-Message ID Message Description/Recommended Resolution 0x1180000A The logical link on the OneConnect Port is down, traffic is disallowed on this function.
+Message ID Message Description/Recommended Resolution 0x31840005 Driver load failed because the PCI Vendor ID and Device ID are not supported.
+Check the configuration on the UCNA.
+0x1180000A The logical link on the OneConnect port is down, traffic is disallowed on this function.
 The iSCSI function may have been disabled in the PXESelect application.
 If you disabled it intentionally, you can ignore this message.

-Viewing the iSCSI Error Log on Windows 7, Windows 8, Windows Server 2008 R2, and Windows Server 2012
+Viewing the iSCSI Error Log on Windows Server 2008 R2 and 2012

-The iSCSI driver on the Windows 7, Windows 8, Windows Server 2008 R2, and Windows Server 2012 operating systems support the new event logging mechanism introduced by Storport.
+The iSCSI driver on the Windows Server 2008 R2 and 2012 operating systems support the new event logging mechanism introduced by Storport.
 Custom event messages are logged for a variety of events with different severity, such as informational, warning or error.
 The source of the events indicates the service name and every event includes a unique ID and a symbolic name.

-Table A-14 iSCSI Error Log Entries on Windows 7 and 8 and Windows Server 2008 R2 and 2012
+Table A-14 iSCSI Error Log Entries on Windows Server 2008 R2 and 2012

 Message ID Severity Message Recommended Resolution 0x02 Info Driver loaded successfully.
 N/A 0x04 Error Firmware version does not match with driver version.
-The driver version that is running on the system does not match the version of the firmware of the UCNA.
+The driver version that is running on the system does not match the version of the firmware on the UCNA.
 Install a driver that is compatible with the firmware.
 0x05 Warning Port link is down, check connection to UCNA.
 Check the links to the UCNA.
 0x06 Info Port link is up.
 N/A 0x07 Error Link down timeout expired on the port, all targets are lost.
-The link on the UCNA is down for a period exceeding the LDTO value.
+The link on the UCNA is down for a period exceeding the link down timeout (LDTO) value.
 If the UCNA has a connection to the target, event log entries from the disk subsystem indicate that the drives were lost.
 If any I/O was in progress, the system may see I/O errors or failures.
 Check the links to the UCNA.
-If the link is reestablished, any sessions that previously existed are reestablished and the devices are available for I/O. 0x08 Error Target with session id N failed to connect within the configured timeout.
-A connection to the target was lost for a period exceeding the ETO.
-The error log entry includes the session ID of the target that lost the connection.
-Event log entries from the disk subsystem indicate that the drives were lost.
-If any I/O was in progress, the system may see I/O errors or failures.
-Check the connection to the target or the state of the target device.
-If the target is made available, any sessions that previously existed are reestablished and the devices are available for I/O.
+If the link is reestablished, any sessions that previously existed are reestablished and the devices are available for I/O.

-Table A-14 iSCSI Error Log Entries on Windows 7 and 8 and Windows Server 2008 R2 and 2012 (Continued)
+Table A-14 iSCSI Error Log Entries on Windows Server 2008 R2 and 2012 (Continued)